iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.1.2909/report.md

 > Not sure, but i think these apps will kill your battery over time .<br> :date: __2021-05-01 21:44:25__

 > Been supporting the Covid-ai project for some time.
 No one explains how many stages are planned and stage 3 had those awkward 1 hr long calculations.
 No wonder Stage 4 only has 6.02% and 29k+ users, across 16 days.
 If there's even a Stage 5, don't expect much participance.<br> :date: __2021-04-16 17:28:48__

-> Getting worse.
-Great premise, but the app is unreliable.
-Being greeted by a notification saying " well done you powered this for 7 and a half hours and completed zero calculations" makes you wonder what the point is.
-It used to be much more reliable.<br> :date: __2021-04-06 11:56:46__

-> A really good app, shame it doesn't run all the time, using less power and slower processing when not in charge.
-Not keeping track of overall progress on Samsung S10.
-I have to clear everything to see how much progress has been made.
-Reported a while ago but still not fixed<br> :date: __2021-04-03 07:55:06__